Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    inserted in streams. live
    content often needs such metadata to signal
    opportunities for ad insertion,
-   or other metadata like timed graphics.
+   or other metadata like timed graphics or general inforation relating to the broadcast.
 Examples
    of such metadata include [[!SCTE35]] markers which
    are often found in broadcast streams and other
    metadata such as ID3 tags [[!ID3v2]].
-   In fact, many more types of metadata relating to the live event might be ingested, as to pass it on to an OTT workflow.
+   In fact, many more types of metadata relating to the live event might be ingested and passed on to an OTT workflow.

    Fourth, for live media, handling the timeline
    of the presentation consistently is important.